nathanl/authority/README.markdown

 The goals of Authority are:

-- To allow broad, class-level rules.
+- To allow broad, **class-level** rules.
 Examples:
   - "Basic users cannot delete any Widget."
   - "Only admin users can create Offices."
-- To allow fine-grained, instance-level rules.
+- To allow fine-grained, **instance-level** rules.
 Examples:
   - "Management users can only edit schedules with date ranges in the future."
   - "Users can't create playlists more than 20 songs long unless they've paid."
 - To provide a clear syntax for permissions-based views.
 Example:
   - `link_to 'Edit Widget', edit_widget_path(@widget) if current_user.can_update?(@widget)`
-- To gracefully handle any access violations: display a "you can't do that" screen and log the violation.
+- To gracefully handle any access violations: by default, it displays a "you can't do that" screen and logs the violation.
 - To do all this with minimal effort and mess.

 <a name="flow_of_authority">